Out of Space

-"Out of Space" is the fourth EP/single released by English electronic music group the Prodigy in 1992.
-The song is also featured on their debut album, Experience (1992), and is the fourth single from it.
-The song samples the 1976 song "Chase the Devil" by Max Romeo as well as some lines by rapper Kool Keith on the 1988 track "Critical Beatdown" by Ultramagnetic MCs.
+"Out of Space" is a song by English electronic music group the Prodigy, released in November 1992 by XL Recordings as the fourth single from their debut album, Experience (1992).
+The song, written and produced by Liam Howlett, samples the 1976 song "Chase the Devil" by Max Romeo as well as some lines by rapper Kool Keith on the 1988 track "Critical Beatdown" by Ultramagnetic MCs.

-The song is arguably the most successful of the Prodigy's early period and was often played live by the band.
-The British Phonographic Industry certified the single gold in May 2021.
+"Out of Space" is arguably the most successful of the Prodigy's early period and was often played live by the band.
+The song reached number five on the UK Singles Chart and was certified platinum by the British Phonographic Industry (BPI) in June 2024.
+Its accompanying music video was directed by Russell Curtis.
+In 1998, DJ Magazine included "Out of Space" in their list of "Top 100 Club Tunes".

-In 2005 "Out of Space" was released as a remix by Audio Bullys in the single "Voodoo People / Out of Space" from the greatest hits compilation Their Law: The Singles 1990–2005.
+In 2005, "Out of Space" was released as a remix by Audio Bullys in the single "Voodoo People / Out of Space" from the greatest hits compilation Their Law: The Singles 1990–2005.

 Critical reception

 In his weekly UK chart commentary, James Masterton said, "This track is by far their most commercial yet.
 It may not progress much further but is their 4th Top 20 entry this year, not a feat to be sniffed at."
 Charles Aaron from Spin wrote, "Swirling and constantly transforming, this here's techno that bends your mind and tickles your belly."